SaadH-077/TML-Watermark-Forging/README.md

 **Identify each scheme, then re-embed the recovered message with the scheme's own genuine encoder** so the forgery *is* a real watermark (bit-accuracy 1.0, and it generalizes).
 A blind additive transplant fails on frequency-domain and content-adaptive marks.
-We identified 7 of 8 schemes; the eighth (WM_3) is a custom content-keyed chroma mark with no public decoder, for which we use a color-axis chroma transplant.
+We identified **all 8 schemes**; the eighth (WM_3) took longest, a content-adaptive learned mark that resists the averaging attack, but it is **ArtificialGANFingerprints** (a StegaStamp autoencoder), which we identified by decode-consistency and re-embed with the matching encoder.

 ### What we did for each watermark